 10. Monitoring and Review

-WCSB will actively monitor compliance with its Order Execution Policy.
-To assist with the comprehensive review of WCSB’s best execution arrangements, WCSB has put in place a set of tools and processes aimed to satisfy our monitoring obligations and provide clients with the best possible execution, including but not limited to:
+WCIM will actively monitor compliance with its Order Execution Policy.
+To assist with the comprehensive review of WCIM’s best execution arrangements, WCIM has put in place a set of tools and processes aimed to satisfy our monitoring obligations and provide clients with the best possible execution, including but not limited to:

 - Order Execution Review Team – A team is established to report to the Compliance Committee to review the adequacy of and ensure compliance with the firms’ Order Execution Policy.